RetroRemake/ESPIcialFW/README.md

 `python espi_update_fpga.py /dev/ttyS3 ~/vera.bin`

-Replace `/dev/ttyS3` with the path to the serial port device on your computer (could be `COM3` on Windows) and replace `~/vera.bin` with the path to the VERA bitstream.
+Replace `/dev/ttyS3` with the path to the serial port device on your computer (could be `COMx` on Windows) and replace `~/vera.bin` with the path to the VERA bitstream.